ddmitov/python-data-structures/README.md

 Python Data Structures
 --------------------------------------------------------------------------------

-This repository is home to several (yet unfinished and unused) Python training materials I started preparing some time ago.
+This repository is home to some training materials for the four non-primitive inbuilt Python data structures - lists, dictionaries, tuples and sets.

 ## [Public Domain](./UNLICENSE)
 All code in this repository is in the public domain.